 Maintaining professional standards of behaviour is essential for teachers.
 Your actions are under constant scrutiny, and cases of professional misconduct before the Ontario College of Teachers are on the rise.
 This brochure presents advice for members concerning their professional relationships with students, parents, colleagues, and the employer.

-The Child and Family Services Act governs the protection of children in our society and identifies the responsibilities of individuals, including teachers, who might encounter abused children.
-This brochure outlines your responsiblities under the Act and what to do if you are contacted by the Children's Aid Society.
+The Child, Youth and Family Services Act governs the protection of children in our society and identifies the responsibilities of individuals, including teachers, who might encounter abused children.
+This brochure outlines your responsibilities under the Act and what to do if you are contacted by the Children's Aid Society.

 Teaching is one of the most demanding and most rewarding professions in our society today.
 However, many teachers are feeling increased pressure, and new sources and levels of stress, associated with their workplace.